-Have you ever seen artistic photos with waterfalls or rivers blurred to a silky smooth state?
+Have you ever seen those artistic photos where waterfalls or rivers are blurred to a silky smoothness?
 That's the amazing effect of long exposure photography.

 iPhone can still take long exposure photos

-Long exposure photography, traditionally done with a bulky DSLR camera, filters, and a tripod, is now easier than ever with Live Photos on iPhone.
+Long exposure photography, traditionally done with bulky DSLR cameras, filters, and tripods, is now easier than ever with Live Photos on iPhone.
 This feature, available on all iPhones from the iPhone 6 onwards, lets you turn still photos into short moving images.

 Long exposure image captured using Live on iPhone 11 Pro